mkantrr/ODHS/README.md

   * Modify Animals
   * Delete Animals
   * Archive Animals
-  * Search Animals in the database
+  * Search Animals In The Database
 * Services (Main and Admin only)
   * Create Service
   <!-- * Modify Service -->